 Vegetable garden planning is fun!
 Time to decide what vegetables you will grow, where they will be planted and when you need to do seeding & transplanting.

 If you want to have a successful vegetable garden, you will need to do some advance planning.
 While you could just randomly plant seeds in any old spot in the garden, you may run into problems.

-Doing your vegetable garden planning ahead of time will save your money on buying seeds, as you will only buy what you need.
+Do your vegetable garden planning ahead of time and you will save your money on buying seeds, as you will only buy what you need.
 And you will avoid issues with planting the wrong plants together or planting the same plants in the same spot year after year.

-Here are the steps I recommend to follow to plan your vegetable garden This process doesn’t take much time, doesn’t require you to purchase any special tools, is relatively easy and produces a usable plan that you can adapt from year to year.
+Here are the steps I recommend to follow to plan your vegetable garden.
+This process doesn’t take much time, doesn’t require you to purchase any special tools, is relatively easy and produces a usable plan that you can adapt from year to year.

 Grab yourself a hot drink and settle in with your seed catalogues for the next few steps!

 Before you can plan out where to plant vegetables, you will need to decide what to plant.
 There are a few criteria to consider including:

 - what grows best in your climate

 - what you and your family likes to eat

 - what produces the most vegetables for the least space if you are space-constrained and/or have a large family